Vincent Taylor (American football)

-Vincent Taylor (born January 5, 1994) is an American football defensive tackle for the Atlanta Falcons of the National Football League (NFL).
-He played college football at Oklahoma State.
-Taylor has played professionally for the Miami Dolphins, Buffalo Bills, Cleveland Browns, and Houston Texans.
+Vincent Taylor (born January 5, 1994) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Oklahoma State Cowboys.
+Taylor played professionally for the Miami Dolphins, Buffalo Bills, Cleveland Browns, and Houston Texans.
+He was also a member of the Atlanta Falcons but spent the season on injured reserve.

-Early years
+Early life

-Taylor was born in New Orleans, Louisiana and moved to San Antonio, Texas after his family's home was destroyed in Hurricane Katrina.
+Taylor was born in New Orleans, Louisiana, and moved to San Antonio, Texas, after his family's home was destroyed in Hurricane Katrina.
 He attended James Madison High School in San Antonio.
 As a senior, he recorded 79 tackles and two sacks.
 Taylor committed to Oklahoma State University to play college football.

 College career

 After redshirting his first year at Oklahoma State in 2013, Taylor appeared in 10 games as a redshirt freshman in 2014, recording 13 tackles.
 As a sophomore in 2015, he started all 13 games and had 48 tackles and five sacks.
-As a junior, he had 51 tackles and seven sacks and was named first-team All-Big 12.
-After the season, Taylor decided to forgo his senior year and enter the 2017 NFL Draft.
+As a junior, he had 51 tackles and seven sacks and was named first-team All-Big 12 Conference.
+After the season, Taylor decided to forgo his senior year and enter the 2017 NFL draft.

 Professional career

 Miami Dolphins

-Taylor was drafted by the Miami Dolphins in the sixth round, 194th overall, in the 2017 NFL Draft.
+Taylor was selected by the Miami Dolphins in the sixth round, 194th overall, in the 2017 NFL Draft.
 He played in 13 games as a rookie before being placed on injured reserve on December 28, 2017 with a knee injury.

 In 2018, Taylor played in eight games before suffering a foot injury in Week 8.
 He was placed on injured reserve on October 30, 2018.

 On September 2, 2019, Taylor was waived by the Dolphins.

 Buffalo Bills

-On September 5, 2019, Taylor was signed to the Buffalo Bills practice squad.
+On September 5, 2019, Taylor was signed to the practice squad of the Buffalo Bills.
 He was promoted to the active roster on November 2, 2019.

 Taylor was placed on the reserve/COVID-19 list by the Bills on July 29, 2020, and activated from the list six days later.
 He was waived as part of final roster cuts on September 5, 2020.